ErpNetDocs/dev/auth/automating-installation.md

 **Install-specific**
 - If `clientType=Public`:
-  - `redirectUrl` must be present and valid.
+  - `redirectUri` must be present and valid.
   - At least one impersonation flag must be enabled:
     - `impersonateAsInternalUserAllowed=true` **or**
     - `impersonateAsCommunityUserAllowed=true`